 Woe to those who rise early in the morning, that they may follow intoxicating drink; who continue until night, till wine inflames them!
 The harp and the strings, the tambourine and flute, and wine are in their feasts; but they do not regard the work of the LORD, nor consider the operation of His hands.

 In this context, "feast" does not necessarily imply a holy day.
-However, it shows that we can have the good things of life as a blessing from God, yet misuse them by removing God and His purpose from their proper enjoyment.
+However, it shows that we can have the good things of life as a blessing from God yet misuse them by removing Him and His purpose from their proper enjoyment.

-In Leviticus 23, rejoicing is seen in context with, and is subordinate to, dwelling in booths.
-The Feast is kept not merely to rejoice, but also because the Lord made the Israelites live in booths when He brought them out of Egypt.
-The booths served as the focal point to remind the Israelites of something God did so that they could rejoice with understanding.
-Thus, this festival is also called the Feast of Booths.
+Leviticus 23 places rejoicing in context with, and subordinate to, dwelling in booths.
+We keep the Feast, not merely to rejoice, but also because the Lord made the Israelites live in booths when He brought them out of Egypt.
+The booths served as the focal point to remind the Israelites of something God did so they could rejoice with understanding.
+Thus, the Bible also calls this festival "the Feast of Booths."

 The serious purpose of the Feast is further illustrated in Numbers 29, where God lists the sacrifices He commanded to be offered to Him at each festival.
-He required 189 animal sacrifices be made at the Feast of Tabernacles alone—more than all the other holy days combined!
+He required the Israelites to sacrifice 189 animals at the Feast of Tabernacles alone—more than all the other holy days combined!
 Remember, a sacrifice is a freely given offering and represents the giving of the self (Romans 12:1-2).
-So God seems to expect more sacrifice from His people at the Feast of Tabernacles than at any other time of the year.
+So, God seems to expect more sacrifice from His people at the Feast of Tabernacles than at any other time of the year.

 More Than a Vacation

-The Feast also has overtones of a vacation.
-God wants us to leave behind our normal residences and activities, and travel to the place where He has set His name.
-But it has a far higher and greater purpose than just a vacation!
+The Feast also carries overtones of a vacation.
+God wants us to leave behind our normal residences and activities and travel to the place where He has set His name.
+But it has a far higher and greater purpose than a mere vacation!
 Vacate means "to surrender possession, to set aside."
 A vacation is "an interlude from one's customary routine; freedom from duty and responsibility."
 The Feast is an interlude from one's customary routine, but freedom from duty and responsibility it certainly is not!

-When we ritualize an event, it becomes trivialized.
+From the Pharisees' example, we learn that ritualizing an event trivializes it.
 It deceives us into believing we are okay because we carry out our duties despite what our hearts are like.
-We need to view the Feast as an opportunity to grow closer to God and our fellow Christians, as we immerse ourselves in eight days of intensive learning and fellowship.
+We need to view the Feast as an opportunity to grow closer to God and fellow Christians, as we immerse ourselves in eight days of intensive learning and fellowship.
 Otherwise, it is just an exercise, a mere ritual.

 The Deceitfulness of Riches

-Mark 4:18-19 brings another principle to bear on the proper observance of the Feast.
+Mark 4:18-19 brings another principle to bear on proper observance of the Feast.
 Verse 19 names a destructive, unholy trinity: "the cares of this world, the deceitfulness of riches, and the desires for other things."
 Wealth is deceitful because it can impart a false sense of security to its possessors.
-When a certain amount of anxiety and desire is added to money's power, the three together can keep up a constant drumming on the mind to do something with it.
-This, in turn, distracts one from giving himself in true service to God.
+When we add a certain amount of anxiety and desire to money's power, the three together can keep up a constant drumming on the mind to do something with it.
+This distracts us from giving ourselves in true service to God.
 Yet, for most of us, if we have saved our second tithe faithfully, we have more wealth available to us at the Feast than at any other time of the year.
-God has given us the responsibility to control its use over a week or so.
+God gives us the responsibility to control its use over a week or so.

 Have you ever noticed how Hollywood portrays the stereotypical religious person?
-Invariably he is drab in dress and dull of personality—generally timid, fumbling and insecure.
-Rarely, if ever, is he shown in a position of leadership.
-The screenwriters and directors seem to operate on the theory that if one has God, he will have nothing else.
+Invariably, he is drab in dress and dull of personality— timid, fumbling, and insecure.
+He is rarely, if ever, shown in a position of leadership.
+The screenwriters and directors seem to operate on the theory that if a person has God, he will have nothing else.
 Life will be boring.
-They depict it like this because our society's religions generally project it this way.
+They depict it like this because our society's religions often project it this way.

 Was the apostle Paul's life depressingly boring?
-His writings ring with enthusiasm, zeal and excitement!
+His writings ring with enthusiasm, zeal, and excitement!
 Has anyone ever had as many adventures in the performance of his job as Paul?
-Were Noah, Abraham, Moses and David's lives dull and boring?
-Were their relationships with God the driving force in their lives?
-Were they leaders?
-Were their lives filled to the brim and running over with adventure?
+Were Noah, Abraham, Moses, and David's lives dull?
+Were their relationships with God not the driving force in their lives?
+Were they not leaders?
+Were their lives not filled to the brim and running over with adventure?
 They were certainly not dull of personality!

-Our most persistent, day-to-day trial is to keep this world from deflecting us from God's great purpose.
+Our most persistent, day-to-day trial is to keep this world from deflecting us from God's wonderful purpose.
 These men of the Bible achieved that—but not without a struggle.
 Just like them, the world is in us.
-We carry it everywhere we go—its concepts are in our minds.
+We carry it everywhere we go; its concepts are in our minds.
 We cannot forget that!
 We must deal with it and overcome it!
-Booths, the Feast of Tabernacles and rejoicing have very much to do with helping us fight this problem.
+Booths, the Feast of Tabernacles, and rejoicing have much to do with helping us fight this problem.

 "Seek First the Kingdom of God"

 Paul writes, "But indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ" (Philippians 3:8).
 Paul was committed!
-He certainly did not seem to think His Christian life was boring, or he would not have suffered the loss of all his worldly wealth (and he lost more than just money).
-The only solution we have is to do what Paul did: take up Jesus' challenge.
-We must truly seek God's Kingdom first, and let Him add all these other things, as Jesus promised.
+He did not seem to think His Christian life was boring, or he would not have suffered the loss of all his worldly wealth (and he lost more than just money).
+The only solution we have is to do what Paul did: Take up Jesus' challenge.
+We must truly seek God's Kingdom first and let Him add all these other things, as He promised.